 - Jack Johnson went to Sunset Beach Elementary School 🙂

-Randomly, we hit the World Surf League jackpot.
+Randomly, our North Shore tour hit the World Surf League jackpot.
 Billabong Pipe Masters was on!

 This added to the excitement of our tour, but surfing event or not, you’ll always get a buzz from standing on this famous beach.
-It’s a blast watching the waves barrel in, they break close to shore and are only ridden by the most experienced surfers.
+These waves barrel in and break close to shore, and are only ridden by the most experienced surfers.

 Next stop, Waimea Bay.

 Please note, Oahu’s North Shore surf is seasonal.
-In Hawaii’s winter (Nov-Apr), this beach is a prime spot for viewing professional surfers riding waves as high as 12 metres (40 foot).
+In Hawaii’s winter (Nov-Apr), this beach is a prime spot for viewing professional surfers riding waves as high as 40ft (12m).
 In summer (May-Oct), it’s calm providing the perfect environment for splashing around.

 In true Hawaii-style, a rainbow appeared.

-By this time we’d worked up an appetite, and like clockwork, we started making our way to lunch.
+By this time we’d worked up an appetite, and like clockwork, we started making our way to lunch at Tsue’s Farm.
+It’s a beautiful recreation area home to farm animals like rabbits, ducks, and turtles!

-Guests get a choice of plate lunch from coconut, spicy, or garlic shrimp (my selection) to shredded Kalua pig, homemade teriyaki chicken or a veggie stir-fry.
+Lunch is at guests’ own expense.
+The plate lunches are the best!
+Choose from coconut, spicy, or garlic shrimp (my selection) to shredded Kalua pig, homemade teriyaki chicken or a veggie stir-fry.
 All dishes are served with rice, pineapple, and greens tossed in a lilikoi (passionfruit) dressing.
 It was a delicious feed.

 The next part of the tour was a real highlight for me.
-We were given the opportunity to stand-up paddleboard or kayak on the Anahulu River.
+Guests are given the opportunity to stand-up paddleboard or kayak on the Anahulu River.
+Note, these activities are optional and are an additional cost.

-Here’s me trying to figure out which activity to choose (toughest part of the day) 🤔
+Here’s me trying to figure out which activity to choose (the toughest part of the day) 🤔

 The majority chose stand-up paddleboarding, we went with kayaking.
 Check out the smiles!

-If water activities aren’t your thing, feel free to book the Standard Package and just kick back and relax (you just have to cover the cost of lunch on the day).
+If water activities aren’t your thing, feel free to just kick back and relax.

 Tsue’s Farm also sells shave ice but we were told to hold off on dessert.
 This was life-saving advice because our next destination was Dole Plantation.